aws-samples/nvidia-omniverse-modular-solution-with-aws-cdk/docs/omniverse-workstation-ami/README.md

 # NVIDIA Omniverse base Windows Workstation installation and setup

-A guide to create a golden Amazon Machine Image (AMI).
-Last updated on 03/2024.
+A guide to create a golden Amazon Machine Image (AMI) for an NVIDIA Omniverse Workstation.
+Last updated on 04/2024.

 ## Overview